iqm15/iqm15.github.io/index.md

- Since January 2021, I am a PhD candidate in statistics at Sorbonne University (Paris), more specifically in the Probavility and Statistics Lab ([LPSM](https://www.lpsm.paris/)).
+ Since January 2021, I am a PhD candidate in statistics at Sorbonne University (Paris), in the Probavility and Statistics Lab ([LPSM](https://www.lpsm.paris/)).
 I work under the supervision of [Etienne Roquain](https://etienneroquain-81.webself.net/) (LPSM) and Sebastian Döhler (Hochschule Darmstadt).

 My current research interests are about mutliple testing in the context of discrete testing or online testing.